 Certification by a financial officer of the company (CFO, treasurer, CIO, or designated person with authority over the actual trading of assets and derivatives) that the hedging strategy meets the definition of a Clearly Defined Hedging Strategy and that the Clearly Defined Hedging Strategy is the hedging strategy being used by the company in its actual day-to-day risk mitigation efforts.
 This provision does not require reporting entities to use the special accounting provision within this standard.

-Eligibility for the special accounting provision within this standard is strictly limited to highly effective ALM derivatives that follow a Clearly Defined Hedging Strategy, meeting all the required provisions of this SSAP allowing the reporting entity to reduce the duration differences between the designated asset and liability portfolios.
+Eligibility for the special accounting provision within this standard is strictly limited to highly effective ALM derivatives that follow a Clearly Defined Hedging Strategy, meeting all the required provisions of this statement allowing the reporting entity to reduce the duration differences between the designated asset and liability portfolios.
 In order to qualify as a Clearly Defined Hedging Strategy (which may be dynamic, static, or a combination thereof), the strategy shall at a minimum, identify:

 The specific risks being hedged (including a measure of hedge coverage, e.g., percentage of interest rate sensitivity being hedged),